arslanshabbir88/MapMyGap/README.md

-# CTRLcheck - AI-Powered Compliance Analyzer
+# ConformIQ - AI-Powered Compliance Analyzer

-CTRLcheck uses AI to analyze your internal standards against industry frameworks, instantly identifying gaps and generating the policy text you need to fix them.
+ConformIQ uses AI to analyze your internal standards against industry frameworks, instantly identifying gaps and generating the policy text you need to fix them.

 ## ✨ Features